jyyulab/scMINER/docs/docs/tutorials/PBMC-14k.md

 Here, `-ar` determines the maximum size of the communities (default: 3.0); `-nw` specifies the number of workers to run in parallel (default: 10); `-nnm` is the number of neighbors to build mutual information-based nearest neighbor graph (default 100); `-pdm` stands for pruning degree multiplier, the vertex with degree greater than pruning_degree_multi * num_neighbors_mi will be pruned.
 Use `mica ge -h` to find more options of MICA MDS mode.

-A more detailed description of important parameters can be found in [API]() page.
+A more detailed description of output files and important parameters can be found in [Mutual information-based clustering analysis (MICA)](../tutorials/MICA-advanced.md) page.

 ### Read MICA output